bluehabit/BlogPosts/Sass/sass_intro.md

 ![inheritance](http://imgur.com/BPI75bv.png)

-Here is a good example using inheritance to help keep our code dry
+Here is a good example using inheritance to help keep our code dry using an error message as an example.

 ![inheritance-dry](http://imgur.com/vl2Y7UL.png)